simplelocalize/legal/dpa.md

 The categories of data subjects may include:

 - Customer employees or collaborators using the SimpleLocalize.io service
-- Clients of the Customer, where such data is inputted by the Customer into the SimpleLocalize.io
+- End users or clients of the Customer, where such data is inputted by the Customer into the SimpleLocalize.io

 ## Processor’s obligations with respect to the controller